The Golf Course Business Consultant

 What can a consultant do to help me?

-If your consultant has experience in all areas of golf course operations, you will have help and guidance in all the decision processes.
+If your consultant has experience in all areas of golf course operations, you will have help and guidance in every decision process.
 After all, that's all you really want.
-Unless your consultant has worked in golf through at least one generation, I suggest you're not getting enough experience.
+Unless your consultant has worked in golf through at least one generation (20-years), I suggest you're not getting enough experience.

 I am a consultant with 50-years experience in golf.
 I have run golf courses, planned golf courses, designed golf courses, sold golf courses, and bought golf courses.
 I've been a golf teacher and a licensed superintendent.
 I've financed golf courses.
 I have conducted feasibility studies, completed diligences, supervised ownership transitions, and prepared dozens of business plans for golf courses.
 I've operated food and beverage operations, pro shops, practice ranges, and golf retail stores.
 I have accomplished several successful golf course turn arounds.
-When I have full cooperation of my clients, I have never had a failure.
+With full cooperation from my clients, I have never had a failure.

 What costs can I expect if I buy a $5 million dollar golf course borrowing $3 million?

 The answer to this question can be found at the "FREE!
-MIKE KAHN'S GOLF COURSE BUYER'S MANUAL" page.
+MIKE KAHN'S GOLF COURSE BUYER'S GUIDE" page.
 Have a paper and pencil handy to do your own calculations.